Skip to main content

 Content coverage score

-Each multi-target prompt gets a content coverage score (0–100) measuring how well the URL ensemble serves the query as a whole.
-A high score means your pages collectively address the query from all necessary angles.
+Each topic cluster gets a content coverage score (0–100) measuring how well your URL ensemble covers what AI engines tell users about the topic.
+A high score means your pages collectively address the topic from all necessary angles.
 A low score means there are gaps that no page fills.

 Internal linking gaps

-zued considers page roles when analyzing multi-target prompts:
+zued considers page roles when analyzing topic clusters:

 Page typeRoleCommon linking gaps